bharrisau/bharrisau.github.io/_posts/2013-10-20-mnemonic-project-part-2.markdown

 layout: post
 title:  "Mnemonic project: Day 2"
 categories: cards memory mnemonic loci
-description: "Personal log of my progress learning a mnemonic system.
-Day 2."
+description: "Personal log of my progress learning a mnemonic system: day 2."
 ---

 I'm practising the skill of memorising a deck of cards.
 Hopefully by logging my progress I'll keep at it long enough to make it a habit.